 I was thrilled to receive this letter from the students.
 It was an interesting experience for us as well.
 It is not every day that we have students showing up at our offices.

 It is a great privilege for us to be forever remembered.

 Advance and prosper,

-Director of operations
+Director of Operations

 In reality, the entrepreneur hears feedbacks that go either way.
-Not once has an entrepreneur with a good, different or revolutionary idea being considered bold or even crazy.
+Not once has an entrepreneur with a good, different, or revolutionary idea being considered bold or even crazy.

-* It wouldn't work in our school
+* It won't work in our school

-* Not enough kids at school
+* There are not enough kids at school

 * Convincing the principal will be hard